 Supported languages include Swedish, English, and Finnish.
 We are looking to expand the offer in the future.

 Downloading Sheboard is completely free to all users.

 What is the user experience like?
 How do you ensure it does not irritate the user?

-The keyboard is designed to look and feel like the default keyboard of Android Phones.
-It may not have all the different special functionalities that other keyboards have, but it’s designed to be very easy and straight-forward to use.
+The keyboard is designed to look and feel like a default smartphone keyboard.
+It is designed to be very easy and straight-forward to use.
 The keyboard also learns from the user; the more you use it, the more relevant predictions you get.